What Really Matters...

 But…

-Does it really matter to be always right, even if being right means to lose good relationships, respect, peace, happiness, money after all.
+Does it really matter to always be right, even if being right means losing good relationships, respect, peace, happiness, money after all?
 Do you know how many people came to you with information that could have changed your life forever?
-But instead of listening and taking it, all we do is turning on our defending instinct as if our very lives depend on it.
+But instead of listening and taking it, all we do is turn on our defending instinct as if our very lives depend on it.

-If you see the world as a danger, obviously you will need your defending instinct, even in the most mundane things like deciding whether to buy a packet of bread today.
+If you see the world as a danger, obviously you will need your defending instinct, even in the most mundane things, like deciding whether to buy a packet of bread today.
 But is the world really as dangerous as we believe?
-Or the other question, is our belief that world is dangerous makes us better?
+Or the other question: does our belief that the world is dangerous make us better?

-I personally think, all it does is it emotionally cripples us, turning our hearts into impenetrable pack of ice, it makes us blinder to our feelings, and it definitely stops us from following the steps of personal evolution.
+I personally think all it does is emotionally cripple us, turning our hearts into an impenetrable pack of ice, it makes us blinder to our feelings, and it definitely stops us from following the steps of personal evolution.

-Just recently, I’ve learned this trick which I use every time when I feel like unleashing my defending instinct in a wrong place and time.
-It’s simple and yet, it’s a trick.
+Just recently, I’ve learned this trick, which I use every time I feel like unleashing my defending instinct in the wrong place and time.
+It’s simple, and yet it’s a trick.

 Each time you feel like defending yourself and you are not sure if it’s the right place and time for you to do this, imagine that you’re tired.
 You’re so tired that you cannot even move your tongue.
-Watch the person you talk to, closely.
-Think, if it matters to be right more than being happy and complete and peaceful?
-Is what this person tells you can be of any use for you?
-Maybe, what this person has to tell is exactly what you need to make your life better.
+Watch the person you talk to closely.
+Think, does it matter more to be right than to be happy and complete and peaceful?
+Is what this person tells you of any use for you?
+Maybe what this person has to say is exactly what you need to make your life better.

 No one can take anything from you unless it’s never been yours.

 Trying to defend your beliefs is not always a rational thing to do.
-Those beliefs that make you a better person and help you move your life for the best, are not going anywhere.
+Those beliefs that make you a better person and help you move your life for the best are not going anywhere.
 They are yours.
-And in most situations, those beliefs that are ours to the bones are not the same we feel like defending.
+And in most situations, those beliefs that are ours to the bone are not the same ones we feel like defending.